 - solution by electron-beam metrology to enable reliable pattern critical dimension measurement or defect review on a leading-edge photomask;

 - solution by electron-beam lithography to reduce turnaround time (TAT) of IC prototyping, and to enable small-volume production of high valued devices.

-Advantest also believes demand for its products, including semiconductor and component test systems, is affected by the level of demand for personal computers, high-speed wireless and wireline data services, digital consumer products, advanced driver assistance system (ADAS) and communication devices, such as smartphones and wearable devices, and data servers.
+Advantest also believes demand for its products, including semiconductor and component test systems, is affected by the level of demand for personal computers, high-speed wireless and wireline data services, digital consumer products, advanced driver assistance system (ADAS) and communication devices, such as smartphones, wearable devices, and data center.
 It is likely that advances in technologies used in those products and services will require new testing systems.
-Without the timely introduction of semiconductor test systems capable of effectively testing and measuring equipment that use these new technologies, Advantest’s products and services may become technologically obsolete over time.
+Without the timely introduction of semiconductor test systems which is capable of effectively testing and measuring equipment that use these new technologies, Advantest's products and services may become technologically obsolete over time.

 A failure by Advantest to meet its customers' technical requirements at competitive prices or to deliver conforming equipment in a timely manner may result in its products being replaced by those of a competitor or an alternative technology solution.
 Furthermore, Advantest's inability to secure sufficient personnel appropriate for the business during a period of recovery or its inability to provide a product that meets requested performance criteria at an acceptable price when required by its customers would severely damage its reputation with such customers and may adversely affect future sales efforts with respect to such customers.

 To reduce the risk, Advantest seeks to identify the next technological innovation, new products, and rapid creation of new markets by holding technology exchange events with leading customers and providing opportunities to exchange information on leading-edge solutions.
 In addition, Advantest conducts basic research on elemental technologies for the next generation, and production engineering from the initial stages of product development to prepare for mass production.